-While withdrawal symptoms of cocaine detox can be intimidating, it is helpful to know that it is possible to recover from cocaine addiction.
-It is helpful to get support from loved ones, including friends and family who will encourage and understand what the individual is going through during detox and avoid people who might encourage relapse.
+While the withdrawal symptoms of cocaine detox can be intimidating, it is reassuring to know that it is possible to recover from cocaine addiction.
+It is helpful to get support from loved ones, including friends and family who will encourage and understand what the individual is going through during detox.
+It is just as important to avoid people who might encourage relapse.1

 Other supports during the cocaine detox process include healthy habits like eating good food and getting exercise, as well as keeping busy.
 These can strengthen the body’s ability to overcome the challenges of withdrawal and keep the individual distracted from cravings for the drug.

 All of these areas can be supported through the assistance of a professional, research-based detox and treatment program.
 With treatment, the individual can develop needed skills and have access to more tools to prevent relapse than someone trying to detox from cocaine without help.

 If you or a loved one is struggling with addiction to cocaine or other substance use disorders and are unsure of where to turn, River Oaks Treatment Center can help.
 At our alcohol and drug rehab near Tampa, FL, we provide compassionate and effective treatment, including medical detox, to help you find long-term recovery.

 Call our helpful and knowledgeable admissions navigators at .
 They can help guide you through the drug rehab admissions process, give you information about paying for drug rehab with health insurance, and discuss other drug rehab payment options.

 Get started today by .
 Recovery from addiction is possible and River Oaks is here to help.